trynthink/scout/docs/tutorials.rst

 Each PDF file includes a single plot for each ECM, with the modeling horizon (years 2009 through 2040) on the x-axis and the parameter indicated in the PDF file name on the y-axis -- energy, cost, or |CO2| emissions.
 A legend is included at the end of the figures on the last page of each PDF.

 The y-axis scale for each figure is adjusted automatically to be appropriate for the data shown.
-Care should be taken when inspecting two adjacent plots, since what looks like a similar energy or |CO2| savings at a glance, might in fact be quite different depending on the y-axes.
+Care should be taken when inspecting two adjacent plots, since what look like a similar energy or |CO2| savings values at a glance, might in fact be quite different depending on the y-axes.
 The y-axis markings must be used to determine the magnitudes in the plots and to compare between plots.

 Interpretation of the results figures is facilitated with relevant comparisons of pairs of lines.